-Such a detailed study of LMXB populations has been performed for Sombrero galaxy (M104) by Li et al. (2010).
-Their results appear to challenge the empirical picture that the LMXB populations closely follow the stellar light distribution at all galactocentric radii.
-As opposed to the expectations, the outskirt of Sombrero exhibits a significant X-ray source excess.
-In the halo of this galaxy 101 sources were detected, whereas the expected number of cosmic X-ray background (CXB) sources is $52 \pm 11$ , implying a ~ $4.4\sigma$ excess.
+Such a detailed study of LMXB populations has been performed for the Sombrero galaxy (M104) by Li et al. (2010).
+Their results appear to challenge again the empirical picture that the LMXB populations closely follow the stellar light distribution at all galactocentric radii.
+As opposed to the expectations, the outskirts of Sombrero exhibit a significant X-ray source excess.
+In the halo of this galaxy 101 sources were detected, whereas the expected number of cosmic X-ray background (CXB) sources is 52 ± 11 , implying a $\sim 4.4\sigma$ excess.
 Although Li et al. (2010) did not identify the origins of the excess X-ray sources, they considered that either supernova kicked binary systems and/or LMXBs associated with GCs could be responsible.

-GCs have a bimodal color distribution (Forbes et al. 1997).
-The red (metal-rich) population follows the stellar light distribution, whereas the blue (metal-poor) population has broader distribution and traces the more extended dark matter halos (e.g., Bassino et al. 2006).
-Since few percent of blue GCs host LMXBs (Kundu et al. 2002; Jordán et al. 2004), it is likely that LMXBs associated with blue GCs will have a broader distribution than the stellar light.
-This effect could result in an extended population of LMXBs in the outskirts of galaxies.
-Obviously, the importance of GC-LMXBs is expected to be more prominent in galaxies with higher globular cluster specific frequency ( $S_N$ ).
+Globular clusters have a bimodal color distribution (Forbes et al. 1997).
+The red (metal-rich) population follows the stellar light distribution, whereas the blue (metal-poor) population has a wider distribution and traces the more extended dark matter halos (e.g., Bassino et al. 2006).
+Since a small percent-